 Ecosystems of the world provide a multitude of services to human society.
 Any benefit we derive from ecosystems comprise of these services.
 They are categorized under different names like provisioning services (photosynthesis, soil formation), supporting services (agriculture, timber and any other product that is natural derived), cultural services (education, tourism) and regulating services (clean water, fresh air).
-If you think about it, you will realize that our lives cannot exist with these benefits.
+If you think about it, you will realize that our lives cannot exist without these benefits.

 Do we pay for these services?

 You may argue that we already pay for some or most of these services.
 Every product that is derived from the ecosystem is sold and bought in the market and therefore, has an economic value attached to them.
 Tourist pleasures derived from nature, also has a price attached to it.
 Processes like photosynthesis and soil formation are paid for by the price we pay for food and water.